 Thanks to national public awareness and public health efforts, there’s been a culture change in most of America.
 Across the nation, establishments like restaurants and bars have banned smoking inside.
 Several health insurance companies and employers offer incentives to quit smoking.
-The CDC reported that since 2005 the number of people who currently smoke has decreased 5%.
-While traditional cigarettes have declined, the CDC also reports a rise in the use of e-cigarettes.
+The CDC reported that since 2005 the number of people who currently smoke has decreased by 5%.
 Those who do still smoke have their reasons to continue to do so.
 According to Smokefree.gov, stress is one of the primary reasons that people continue to smoke.
+However, due to sleek device designs and enticing flavor options, JUULs and other e-cigarettes have quietly eclipsed traditional cigarette smoking among adolescents.

 “We want to help people identify healthy things they can do instead of using e-cigarettes,” said O’Meara.
 “We want them to think about some alternative behaviors they can do instead of ingesting an addictive chemical and other healthy ways to reduce stress.”